DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: BACKGROUND

 \subsection{Key-Value Length in LSMs}

-LSM-tree storage engines are commonly used in various applications and services, including social networks, financial systems, and AI workflows.
-Thus, they need to handle keys and values of all types and lengths.
+LSM storage engines are commonly used in various applications.
+Thus, they must handle keys and values of any type or length.
 The study by Cao et al. \cite{modelrocksdb2020} examines the use of RocksDB in three different use cases at \textit{Meta}~(see Table~\ref{tab:kv-avg-sd}): \textbf{UDB} (storage engine of a SQL database), \textbf{ZippyDB} (storage engine of a distributed KV-store), and \textbf{UP2X} (persistent storage of an AI/ML service).
 The study presented the average (AVG) and standard deviation (SD) of the KV length in these applications.
-Both keys and values were found to have variable sizes, with a smaller standard deviation for keys and a larger for values.
-Previous LSM-tree LI solutions~\cite{Bourbon2020, TridentKV2022, leaderkv2024, wang2024learnedkv} are limited to fixed key sizes, rendering them unsuitable for these applications.
+Previous LSM LI solutions~\cite{Bourbon2020,TridentKV2022,leaderkv2024,wang2024learnedkv} are limited to fixed key sizes, rendering them unsuitable for these applications.